albirrkarim/react-speech-highlight-demo/README.md

 Tell your problems or difficulties to me, I will show you the way to solve that.

 I provide realtime support from me with discord.

+Also now you can use Vibe coding tool like cursor or github copilot to explain the code base and how to use it.

 Just buy it. remove the headache. and you can focus on your project.